110 Comments

 Deborah Potter's avatar

-Thank you, Cleveresq, for stepping up to serve your community.
+Thank you, Cleveresq, for stepping up to serve your local community.
 Keep it coming!

 Rachel Poliner's avatar